 Comprehensive Stool Analysis

-Comprehensive stool testing provides valuable insights into digestive health by analyzing various components like bacteria, parasites, yeast, and digestive enzymes.
-To accurately identify and quantify these microorganisms, quantitative PCR (qPCR) testing is considered the gold standard. qPCR offers superior sensitivity and specificity compared to traditional culture methods, allowing for the detection of even low levels of pathogens or imbalances in the gut microbiome.
-By combining qPCR with culture, a comprehensive picture of the gut ecosystem can be obtained, enabling targeted interventions to restore optimal digestive function.
+On a microbial level, this test looks for the presence of pathogenic and healthy bacteria, as well as parasites, yeast, and gut viruses.
+To accurately identify and quantify these microorganisms, quantitative PCR (qPCR) testing is used, which is considered the gold standard. qPCR offers superior sensitivity and specificity compared to traditional culture methods, allowing for the detection of even low levels of pathogens or imbalances in the gut microbiome.
+By combining qPCR with culture, this test offers a comprehensive picture of the gut ecosystem, enabling targeted interventions to restore optimal digestive function.

 Salivary Hormone Testing

-Sex hormone and cortisol testing is essential for understanding and addressing hormonal imbalances that can significantly impact overall well-being.
-These hormones play critical roles in mood, energy levels, libido, fertility, and stress response.
 Salivary testing is often preferred for measuring sex hormones (estrogen, progesterone, testosterone) and cortisol due to its accuracy in reflecting biologically active hormone levels.
-By assessing hormone fluctuations throughout the day, healthcare providers can gain valuable insights into hormone patterns, identify imbalances, and develop personalized treatment plans to optimize hormonal health.
+By assessing hormone fluctuations throughout the day, I can gain valuable insights into your hormone patterns, identify imbalances, and develop personalized treatment plans to optimize hormonal health.

 Mold Toxin Testing